-(1) Proper terminology - Is it a carto, a tank, or what?
+(1) Proper Terminology - Is it a carto, a tank, or what?
 A Guide to Juice Attachments.

-CLEAROMIZERs , clearos, or CLEAROTANKS.
-These tanks use string-like silica wicks that feed e-liquid to an atomizer head.
-The heads with wicks are replaceable in some of these clearomizers (otherwise the tanks are considered "disposable"), so when the original head dies, it can be exchanged with replaceable coil heads available from a vendor.
-Depending upon the model, they can be top or bottom coiled for a different vaping experience.
-These are the tanks most likely suggested for beginning vapers because they are easy to fill and use.
+These early generation tanks generally used string-like silica wicks that fed e-liquid to an atomizer coil head.
+The heads with wicks are replaceable in some of these clearomizers (otherwise the tanks are considered "disposable"), so when the original head "dies", it can be exchanged with replaceable coil heads (also called the atomizer) available from a vendor.
+Depending upon the model, they could be top or bottom coiled for a different vaping experience.
+These were the tanks most likely suggested for beginning vapers because they were easy to fill and use.
 Examples are the Innokin iClear 16 and 30, Kanger Evod and Protank, and Aspire CE5 and Vivi Nova.

 Liquid capacity is 1.5 - 4.0 ml.
 Filled by removing either the top cap or bottom base (upside down) depending upon the model, and dripping in the liquid, being careful to not get any juice into the center airhole.